IreneKilgannon/pands-project/README.md

 7. calculate correlation coefficients
 8. regression analysis https://campus.datacamp.com/courses/introduction-to-regression-with-statsmodels-in-python/simple-linear-regression-modeling?ex=1
 9. machine learning

+Ideally I would create modules, with all the functions required for the file and import them.
+Having trouble with this.
+Probably classes would be better but I don't understand, know enough about them!

 ## Project Statement
 * Research the data set and summarise it in a README.